Early Indians: Reception

 Early Indians was well received by readers and many critics.
 Sujatha Byravan wrote in The Hindu that the book tells a compelling story of our forefathers based on genetic evidence.
 Bangladeshi-American writer Razib Khan opined that the book presents a clear understanding of early Indians.
 Swaminathan Aiyar of The Times of India thought that the book helps us understand how all Indians have African, Harappan, and Steppe Asian genes in different doses.
-Author Gurcharan Das said that the book helps us understand that Indians are composed of a large number of small populations.
+Author Gurcharan Das said that the book helps readers understand that Indians are composed of a large number of small populations.
 Kesavan Veluthat of The Hindu stated that the book shows a firm basis on which the study of Indian history can begin.
 This is of especial importance in the context of the post-truth conditions of the present, when myth-making seeks to replace authentic knowledge.
 In June 2019, Indian geneticists from the Centre for Cellular and Molecular Biology reviewed Early Indians in the journal Current Science and praised Joseph for synthesizing the chronology of the movement of modern humans into the Indian subcontinent from the first "out-of-Africa" humans to recent migrants, citing new findings from the fields of archaeology, anthropology, linguistics, and genetics.
 Nobel Prize-winning structural biologist Venki Ramakrishnan described the book as a "very readable account".